SE3354/ContactManager-Team4/README.md

 final-version-3
 ===============
 To add a contact:
-1. Fill in the “First Name” and “Last Name” text field
+1. Fill in the “First Name” and “Last Name” text field/n
 2. Add a phone number in the “primary phone number” field and if needed add enter a secondary number into the “secondary phone number” field
 3. Tap “save contact” to add the contact into the list view.